 From my very youngest years, the love of creation has been front and centre.
 I credit my mother with fostering my lifelong sense of treasure in nature – seeing the beauty, discovering the secrets.
 If I had ever heard of ethnobotany in my younger years (the study of plants in respect to their usefulness to humankind), I probably would have aspired to become an ethnobotanist.
 The value and uses of plants fascinate me, like an endless treasure hunt.

 It was the love of beauty and a desire to create that lead me into a career in art and graphic design.
-As much as possible, I’ve worked for not-for-profits.
-I resist being a consumer in a consumer society.
+As much as possible, I have worked for not-for-profit organizations.
+I actively resist the mindless consumption promoted by our consumer society.
 I try to refrain from a lifestyle that requires me to spend money, accumulate stuff, and contribute to environmental damage.
-I to cut the noise and busyness of modern life, to deliberately slow the pace.
+I aspire to cut the noise and busyness of modern life, to deliberately slow the pace.